 There is significant variation in water quality across the Region.
 Streams and rivers emerging from the mountains or areas that have retained their original vegetation cover tend to have very good water quality.
-The one exception to this is the Whangaehu River, which that flows from the crater lake on Mt Ruapehu.
+The one exception to this is the Whangaehu River that flows from the crater lake on Mt Ruapehu.
 It is naturally acidic and contains high levels of sulphur and heavy metals.

-As streams and rivers waterways3 flow towards the sea, they pick up sediment and nutrients from the surrounding land.
+As waterways flow towards the sea they pick up sediment and nutrients from the surrounding land.
 As would be expected, water quality in the lower reaches of rivers and streams is poorer than in the headwaters.

-In the past, the biggest threats to water quality were municipal, (e.g., sewage), industrial (e.g., meat works and fellmongers) and agricultural (dairy shed effluent) discharges.
-Although considerable improvements have been made to discharges to water, further measures are improvement is still possible and necessary.
-11
+In the past, the biggest threats to water quality were municipal, (eg., sewage), industrial, (eg., meat works and fellmongers) and agricultural (dairy shed effluent) discharges.
+Although considerable improvements have been made to discharges to water, further measures are possible.

 The intensification in agriculture during the past 10 to 15 years has been especially marked in the dairy sector.
-Raising stock numbers increases the quantity of dairy shed effluent requiring disposal, the quantity of stock urine produced (a concentrated source of nutrients), and the opportunities for stock to access waterways bodies.
-The agricultural sector is recognising the impact it is having on the nation's New Zealand's waterways bodies and has started to act.
-The dairy sector was the first to respond, with the Dairying and Clean Streams Accord, (an agreement between Fonterra, the Ministry for the Environment, Regional Councils and others on an approach to enhance water quality).
-However, the results of These voluntary approaches are not being seen are one mechanism to assist with the as lowering of nutrient or faecal levels in the water bodies rivers and further improvements are needed.
+Raising stock numbers increases the quantity of dairy shed effluent requiring disposal, the quantity of stock urine produced (a concentrated source of nutrients), and the opportunities for stock to access waterways.
+The agricultural sector is recognising the impact it is having on the nation's waterways and has started to act.
+The dairy sector was the first to respond with the Dairying and Clean Streams Accord, an agreement between Fonterra, the Ministry for the Environment, Regional Councils and others on an approach to enhance water quality.
+However, the results of these voluntary approaches are not being seen as lower nutrient or faecal levels in the rivers and further improvements are needed.

 Groundwater quality within the Region varies according to both depth and location.
 Generally, deeper groundwater is of higher quality.
-For example, shallow groundwater within the Horowhenua Delistrict near Levin has high concentrations of nitrates, which are believed to be the result of septic tank discharges and fertiliser use on market gardens.
+For example, shallow groundwater within the Horowhenua district near Levin has high concentrations of nitrates, which are believed to be the result of septic tank discharges and fertiliser use on market gardens.
 There have been no significant changes in groundwater quality over the length of the Regional Council's monitoring record (more than 15 years).
 There is no evidence that groundwater quality is deteriorating.